Rosazea: Was hinter der chronischen Rötung steckt

 What makes skin more sensitive

-Some skin reacts more quickly, reddens more easily, tolerates less.
+Some skin reacts more quickly, reddens more easily, and tolerates less.
 Behind this are observable patterns – biologically explainable, and better managed with the right understanding.

 What lies behind it is not hypersensitivity in the colloquial sense – but an interplay of several biological factors that can influence each other.
 The first step is to understand this interplay.